 As a result of the Affordable Care Act (federal health reform law), Colorado passed three laws to help expand health insurance access to more residents and provide a frame work for more Coloradans to be able to purchase health insurance.

-Senate Bill 13-200 was signed in to law in 2013 and expanded Medicaid coverage for low-income Coloradans to up to 133 percent of the Federal Poverty Level (FPL) (some earning more may still qualify) beginning on January 1, 2014.
+Senate Bill 13-200 was signed in to law in 2013 and expanded Health First Colorado (Colorado’s Medicaid Program) coverage for low-income Coloradans to up to 133 percent of the Federal Poverty Level (FPL) (some earning more may still qualify) beginning on January 1, 2014.
 For more information visit the Department of Health Care Policy and Financing.

 Colorado Health Benefit Exchange